 FALL SEMESTER

-PHTH 500 Foundations of Clinical Practice I (3.5 cr hrs) The first in a series of three courses focused on clinical skills and patient management processes in the physical therapy setting.
-Foundational knowledge and skills related to the medical interview, motivational interviewing, basic examination procedures are developed and form the basis for systems-based patient management throughout the curriculum.
-Laboratory sessions focus on foundational psychomotor skills including, but not limited to infection control, body mechanics, safety, proper draping, vital signs, palpation, neuromuscular screen, the application of goniometry for assessment of range of motion, manual muscle testing, and anthropometric measures.
-The inclusion of defensible documentation utilizing the patient/client management model with appropriate medical terminology reflects the International Classification of Function framework.
-A combination of lecture, laboratory, small group, case-based learning, with use of standardized patients (SPs) will enhance student learning.
-Formative assessment experiences in the form of clinical communication such as SBAR (situation, background, assessment, recommendation) and the communication assessment tool are reinforced.
+PHTH 500 Foundations of Clinical Practice I (3.5 cr hrs) The first in a series of three courses focuses on clinical skills and patient management processes in the physical therapy setting.
+Foundational knowledge and skills related to the medical interview, motivational interviewing, and basic examination procedures are developed and form the basis for systems-based patient management throughout the curriculum.
+Laboratory sessions focus on foundational psychomotor skills including, but not limited to infection control, application of personal protective equipment, body mechanics, safety, proper draping, vital signs, neuromuscular screen, patient handling, and anthropometric measures.
+Outcome measures and their application to clinical practice are applied.
+The inclusion of defensible documentation utilizing the patient/client management model with appropriate medical terminology reflects the International Classification of Functioning, Disability and Health (ICF) model.
+A combination of lecture, laboratory, small group discussion, and case-based learning will enhance student learning.
+Formative assessment experiences in the form of clinical communication such as SBAR (situation, background, assessment, recommendation) and the Communication Assessment Tool (CAT) are reinforced.
 (2 hr lect/3 hr lab)

-PHTH 512 Movement Science I (3 cr hrs).
-Principles, theories, and applications of static and dynamic biomechanics are presented as it applies to human movement and the study of specific structures involved in the achievement of movement.
-Emphasis is on the integration of theory, ergonomics, structured movement analysis of activities of daily living, through the application of the International Classification of Functioning, Disability and Health (ICF) model informs clinical decision making within physical therapy practice.
-The normal gait cycle phases will be emphasized including gait kinetics.
-Laboratory sessions will include observation and analysis of human movement and function; outcome measures that define the function of movement and application to clinical practice will be explored.
-Introductory material related to basic mobility and components of normal gait will be presented to reinforce principles of dynamic analysis.
-(2 hr lect/2 hr lab)
+PHTH 512 Movement Science I (5 cr hrs) Principles, theories, and applications of static and dynamic biomechanics are presented as it applies to human movement and the study of specific structures involved in the achievement of movement.
+Emphasis is on the integration of theory and structured movement analysis of activities of daily living, through the application of the International Classification of Functioning, Disability and Health (ICF) model informing clinical decision making within physical therapy practice.
+Foundational knowledge and skills related to observation, functional movement assessment and basic examination procedures are developed and form the basis for systems-based patient management.
+Laboratory sessions will include observation and analysis of human movement and function, palpation, joint mobility assessment, muscle length testing, manual muscle testing, and the application of goniometry for the assessment of range of motion.
+(3 hr lect/4 hr lab)

 SPRING SEMESTER

-PHTH 513 Movement Science II (3 cr hrs) Advanced study of normal and abnormal gait, principles of ergonomics, biomechanics of posture and interpretation of functional capacity evaluations.
-Students will learn to assess normal and abnormal gait of selected pathologies that commonly present in physical therapy practice.
-Conditions and impairments requiring lower quarter orthotic and prosthetic intervention will be presented, including pre/post op care, examination/evaluation, device design and prescription, proper device fitting and training.
+PHTH 513 Movement Science II (4 cr hrs) This course is a continuation of PHTH 512 with further application of principles of human movement in physical therapy practice.
+Advanced study of normal and abnormal gait, principles of ergonomics, biomechanics of posture and interpretation of functional capacity evaluations.
+Students will learn to assess normal and abnormal gait of selected pathologies which are commonly presented in physical therapy practice.
+Conditions and impairments requiring lower quarter orthotic intervention will be presented, including pre/post op care, examination/evaluation, device design and prescription, proper device fitting and training.
 Outcome measures commonly administered in patients with gait deficits will be highlighted.
-Lab activities emphasize advance analysis of pathological movement through motion analysis technology, and rehabilitation interventions for individuals utilizing orthotics or prosthetics for functional mobility.
-(2 hr lect/2 hr lab)
+Lab activities emphasize advanced analysis of movement and rehabilitation interventions of a diverse population.
+(2 hr lect/4 hr lab)

 Year 2